rodeinaihab/pokemon-cards/README.md

     $ npm install
     $ npm start

+    Agree to open the app in another port.

     Hint: If resolving React dependencies throws an error, try to handle with:
     $ npm install --force